UNLOQIO/unloq-wordpress-plugin/readme.txt

 == Changelog ==
+= 1.5.19 =
+* Fixed incorrect login URL redirects when used with plugins that perform i18n, and password reset/welcome email URL sending.

 = 1.5.18 =
 * On successful login, the global $user variable is updated with the user that just logged in, so that other plugins that depend on the global $user variable can read the latest user data.
  Specific issues were tested with "redirect-after-login" plugin.